celsiusnarhwal/3515.games/docs/games/rps.md

 The first player to win a majority of rounds will win the game.
 In a Best of Three game, this will be the first player to win two rounds; in a Best of Five game, the first to win three rounds; in a Best of Nine game, five rounds.

 That's all there is to it.
-Have fun!